dward2/BME547/Lectures/variable_scope.md

 file and see that a function called `variable definition` is defined and then a function called `variable_output` is defined.
 Then, it comes to line 13 with a statement in the module which it will execute.
-This statement will run the `variable_definition()` functionat line 1.
+This statement will run the `variable_definition()` function at line 1.
 This function defines local variables `a` and `b` and then prints out some strings using these variables.
 This function ends and control is returned to line 13 where the function was called.
 Next, Python sees the `variable_output{}` statement in line 14, so runs that function back at line 8.
 This function tries to print the variable `a`.
 This variable does not exist in this function.
 There was an `a` defined in